Course title

 D. C. Harris, M.D.
 Bertolucci: Symmetry and Spectroscopy: Dover, 1989.

-Lecture slides will be distributed electronically before each class.
+Lecture slides will be distributed electronically after each class.

 Prerequisites

-The course is intended for students who plan to enroll in PhD program and think about pursuing an academic career.
+This course is intended for students planning to enroll in a PhD program and pursue an academic or research-oriented career.
+A solid background in physics, chemistry, and mathematics is required.

 Office hours and How to contact professors for questions